-The vehicle on-board diagnostics (OBD) approach was initiated in the 1960s and 1970s, and since then, it has come a long way.
+The vehicle on-board diagnostics (OBD) approach was initiated in the 1960s-1970s, and since then, it has come a long way.
 In the early 1980s, automotive manufacturers started integrating electronics to monitor engine functioning and vehicle emissions, marking the shift from basic diagnostic potential to upgraded system capabilities.
 The mid-1990s witnessed the introduction of standardized OBD-II systems, and now it has become an integral part of vehicle predictive maintenance strategies.

 Vehicle health monitoring is essential to control fleet management costs, wherein real-time operational data generated by the OBD-II mechanism enables a proactive approach toward the supervision of the vehicle's well-being.